Context Compression Strategies: Offloading and Summarisation¶

 Tiered compression — offloading large payloads and summarising history — keeps long-running agents within the context window without losing task continuity.

 Long-horizon tasks accumulate context from conversation turns, tool inputs, and tool outputs.
 Without compression, the agent truncates arbitrarily or the session fails.
-Compression preserves task intent and critical state while discarding low-value content.
+Compression keeps the task intent and critical state while discarding low-value content.

 LangChain's Deep Agents framework implements three compression tiers, applied in order as context pressure increases (Context Management for Deep Agents):